indigotech/taq-github-bot/src/data/local/github/tracks-react/track-2/steps/step-2.md

 + Start with [react-native setup tutorial](https://reactnative.dev/docs/environment-setup) to make sure you have everything you need.
 Use the `React Native CLI Quickstart`, so you can be closer to how a Taqtile project works.
 + When the code setup is done, use the following command with typescript template: `npx react-native init YourProjectName --template react-native-template-typescript` (you may want to move your project files to the main folder (`mv -r ./YourProjectName . && rm -r ./YourProjectName`))
 + After running the command above, clean up some code to show only a simple "Hello World"
-+ You can call it "done" after you're running it successfully on Android and iOS emulator (or device, if you prefer 🤓)
++ You can call it "done" after you're running it successfully on Android and iOS emulator (or device, if you prefer 🤓).
+Please open a pull request.

 **Note:** For now on, some steps will have an **estimated time** to help you organizing your time better.
 If you do not finish the step in the estimated time **don't worry**!
 It's just an average time based on previous onboards.
 The main purpose of this estimated time is to indicate when you should ask for help in case you're stuck.